Memberships Experts Shop Join Now Login

 2. Avoiding heavy lifting with poor technique: Lifting heavy objects can strain the pelvic muscles and exacerbate symptoms of prolapse.
 It is important to train your body to lift heavy objects and weights well.
 This may involve re-training motor patterns and breathing strategies as well as being more mindful in your day-to-day life of the impact of lifting heavy items.

 3. Treating constipation: Treating constipation: Straining during bowel movements can put a large amount of pressure on the pelvic organs and can worsen prolapse symptoms.
-Eating a high-fibre diet, staying hydrated, and using stool softeners or laxatives along with learning to defecate correctly can reduce the straining and load during bowel movements.
+Eating a high-fibre diet, staying hydrated, using stool softeners or laxatives, and learning to defecate correctly can reduce the straining and load during bowel movements.

 4. Sleep and Immunity: Chronic coughing can significantly affect your ability to heal.
 And whilst gettgin sick is a part of life, investing in your immune health and ensuring that you are getting as much sleep as you can (especilaly if you are in those early postpartum days) will support your prolapse recovery.